@DirectorJoshua something has to be done. #chase has fucked with people before with other issues. Should not get away with shit like this.

 and there was no one left to speak for me.

 Why should people running and using legal businesses be punished for arbitrary reasons?
 A society that punishes people for doing something legal seems insane to me.
-(Yes legality is different from morality, a topic we’ll revisit in the chapter about black markets.)
+(Yes, legality is different from morality, a topic we’ll revisit in the chapter about darknet markets.)

 Are cryptocurrencies the solution?

-Cryptocurrencies give you permissionless digital payments—it solves the problem of accepting payments very well.
-But it’s not a full solution, at least today.
+Cryptocurrencies give you permissionless digital payments; they solve the problem of accepting payments very well.
+But they’re not a complete solution, at least today.